Magik11/poracleWiki/userguide/en/track.md

 #1 Drilbur @1500CP (Lvl.
 49.5/50)<br>

 # Deprecated
+These commands can be used, but will not be supported as well as other commands.

 | Filter    | Example                         | Description  |
 |----------|-------------------------------|------------|
 |weight     |`!track magikarp weight13130`     | Filter for the minimum weight of the Pokémon.
 This example tracks "big" Magikarp (13130 grams and higher) |